Carbon Steel and Stainless Steel Frying Pans

 Both of these metals are widely used worldwide as they differ in price, firmness, flexibility, etc. Steel is a mixture of iron and carbon, which makes it stable while the presence of chromium elements in stainless steel makes it more resistant to corrosion.
 Steel is more robust and inexpensive than stainless steel.

 Does Grey Cast Iron Rust?

-Grey iron is a form of cast iron that comprises carbon, silicon, and graphite, and because of the presence of graphite element, it turns grey colored, so it is called grey cast iron.
-Grey cast iron and is less solid than other forms of cast iron, but it does not rust due to its silicone element.
+Grey iron is a form of cast iron that comprises carbon, silicon, and graphite, and because of the presence of graphite elements, it turns grey-colored, so it is called grey cast iron.
+Grey cast iron is less solid than other forms of cast iron, but it does not rust due to its silicone element.

 Wrought Iron Vs. Cast Iron

 The simple difference between these two metals is that wrought iron is heated to make it more flexible and bendable and then cast into various shapes, but cast iron is not bendable because of its delicacy and stiffness as cast iron is first completely melted and then cooled in molds and given different ways.

 Silicon and wooden spatulas are most suitable for cast iron because they don’t damage the natural coating of cast iron. spatulas are widely used for cast iron everywhere, but metal spatulas can damage the natural surface of cast iron.

 Stainless Steel Vs. Cast Iron

 Stainless steel is lightweight metal than cast steel and is suitable for slow cooking like baking and grilling, but you can cook a variety of daily dishes with stainless steel.
 Iron needs proper care; otherwise, it becomes a victim of rust, but stainless steel is free from the danger of rust.